purecharity/salesforce-docs/mapping/users.md

 Mailing Address | `MailingAddress` | Address | User's address (if allowed) Account Name | `Account` | Lookup(Account) | User's account
 Donor Reference | `purecharity__DonorReference__c` | Text(255) | User reference code

+## Mission Passport

+Additionally the integration can send data from the standard forms submitted by the trip participants.
+For more information you can check the [mission passport mapping](mission_passport.md).